raphaelmourad/DeepG4/README.md

 ## SNP effect on g-quadruplex using DeepG4

-Using our model, you can predict the potential effect of a SNPs on active G4 formation :
+Using our model, you can predict the potential effect of a SNP on active G4 formation :

 ``` r